You may get a written notice called an "Advance Beneficiary Notice of Noncoverage" (ABN) from your doctor, other

 Other types of ABNs include:

-- "Hospital Issued Notice of Noncoverage" (HINN): Hospitals use a HINN when all or part of your Part A inpatient hospital care may not be covered by Medicare.
+- "Hospital Issued Notice of Noncoverage" (HINN): Hospitals use a HINN when Medicare may not cover all or part of your Part A inpatient hospital care.
 This notice will tell you why the hospital thinks Medicare won't pay, and what you may have to pay if you keep getting these services.